hugo-lau/DEC_Cap-Polygon-Stock-ELT/Transformation/README.md

 ```

 # Batch Pipeline
-With the rest API endpoints available under the current subscription, we took 6 tables (‘daily_open_close’, ‘exchanges’, ‘grouped_daily’, ‘stock_split’, ‘ticker_types’, ‘tickers’) and transformed it into (‘dim_exchanges’, ‘dim_ticker_split’, ‘fact_tickers’, ‘report_tickers’) using dbt to take it through staging and marts.
+With the rest API endpoints available under the current subscription, we took 6 tables (‘daily_open_close’, ‘exchanges’, ‘grouped_daily’, ‘stock_split’, ‘ticker_types’, ‘tickers’) and transformed it into (‘dim_exchange’,'dim_ticker', dim_stock_split, fact_daily_trading, ‘reporting’) using dbt to take it through staging and marts.
 ‘dim_ticker_split’ was an inner_join between ‘stock_split’ and ‘ticker_types’ while ‘dim_ticker_exchange’ was an inner join of ‘tickers’ and ‘exchanges’, while report tickers is consolidation of all the available data fields.

 # Screenshots of Transforming Stream Pipeline